Remote jobs are the trendy new craze of the millennium. And why shouldn’t it be?

 Outsourcely provides opportunities for people looking to build a full-time career as a remote personnel.
 You have to create a profile on this platform to start looking for opportunities.

-Contena might be the best platform to find writing and editing remote jobs.
+Remotely.de is one of the platform for finding remote jobs in Germany and expanding into Europe.
 This job board features both freelancing opportunities and full-time remote jobs.

-You can head on over there to find that they have amazing opportunities listed including a $6,000/mo documentation writer position as of right now.
-Other than that, they have opportunities for news writers, marketing writers, medical writers and many more.
+You can head on over there to find that they have amazing opportunities listed including business development, consulting, sales, and it software.

 Textbroker is a great platform for writers wanting to work remotely and on flexible schedules.